Plants vs. Zombies (video game): Characters

 Early in the development of Plants vs. Zombies, time was spent brainstorming ideas for characters.
 Fan purposely gave all the plants and zombies names that matched their individual functions, designing them accordingly—for example, a Peashooter shoots pea projectiles, a Wall-nut acting as a wall.
 Fan also made all the plants stationary and all the zombies slowly move across their lane so the casual player would understand that the towers (the rooted plants) could not move and the attackers (the mindless zombies) could slowly move.
 The final designs of the zombies and plants changed little from their inception.
 The game's sole human character, Crazy Dave, was a parody of David Rohrl, a person Fan knew.
 Crazy Dave features a vocal performance by Fan.

 The final game has 49 types of plants.
 Fan expressed fondness for the Tall-Nut, Torchwood, and Cob Cannon plants.
-He liked the Tall-Nut's character, citing its "determined gaze" and its shedding a single tear when hurt.
+He liked the Tall-Nut's character, citing its "determined gaze" and it shedding a single tear when hurt.
 In terms of strategy, he liked that the Torchwood—which gives Peashooters flaming ammunition—required the player to consider how plants interact with each other.
 Fan also liked the Squash, due to its name's wordplay; the plant crushes zombies.
 A proposed plant would have been placed above other plants to protect them from Bungee and Catapult Zombies; it was difficult, however, to visualize this plant's position.
 A similar defensive item (the Umbrella Leaf) made it into the final game, protecting plants from Bungee and Catapult Zombies, but placed next to plants.
 Many potential plants had concept art but were not in the final Plants vs. Zombies.

 Plants vs. Zombies has 26 types of zombies.
 Fan's favorite zombie was Dr. Zomboss; the team spent a full month designing the fight against him at the end of the game.
 Fan liked the Pole Vaulting Zombie due to the likely amusement of its first encounter with the player; he gave an example of a player failing to block it with a Wall-Nut plant, with the zombie jumping over the obstruction.
 The Newspaper Zombie's first iteration simply read a newspaper, but Werner redrew the character as having become a zombie while reading on the toilet.
 Fan's brother asked him whether he based the zombie on their father, as he would often read the newspaper on the toilet.
 Fan said that while he had no such intention, it was his favorite backstory to a zombie.
 The Dancing Zombie initially resembled Michael Jackson from the music video for "Thriller".
 The zombie was present in the game before his death, but the entertainer's estate objected to its inclusion over a year following his death; PopCap replaced it with a more generic disco-dancing zombie.
 Many other zombies were cut during development.